codio-c5/C5-Development/.guides/content/Certificate-Authority--CA--a7ff.md

 |||definition
 A **certificate authority (CA)** is a trusted entity that issues digital certificates.
 |||
 Certificates typically include the owner's name and public key, the certificate's validity period, the algorithm used, and the digital signature.
-A certificate authority signs certificates using its private key.
+A root certificate authority signs certificates using its private key.
 Its public key is published in a self-signed CA certificate, called a **trusted root certificate.**

 <br>
   <figure class="snippetimg" style="margin: 0 auto;width:100%">